iconclass/server/src/help/search.md

           {{% aimg 44g34 %}}

-Tagging the caricature by Naudin with this term does __not__ imply that anyone using it, will considere this brutal murder as a legitimate punishment under the law.
-It merely means that this drawing is now discoverable as an historical source, in the context of the French colonial system of jurisprudence of the early 20th century.
+When we tag the caricature by Naudin with this term we do __not__ imply that this brutal murder can be regarded as a legitimate punishment under the law.
+It merely means that this drawing will be one of the historical sources that can be __discovered__ by anyone researching the French colonial system of jurisprudence of the early 20th century.
+Until then it will simply be lying on the shelf of a library or be a record in a database - unnoticed.

 Gerechtigkeitsbilder
 Burning at the stake